KATT/next-ssr-form/README.md

 # `next-ssr-form`

 Work in progress.
-Might not be discontinued.
+Might be discontinued.